 3. Generate a “must-see” list

-Destinations that are high on our priority list are usually justified by a certain experience or experiences we’d like to have in those places.
-This forms the basis of our “must-see list.”
-From there we research additional things to do and see in and around that location.
-There are plenty of “top things to do in…” lists around the internet ready to be Googled (and on this blog).
+Destinations that are high on your priority list are usually justified by a certain experience or experiences you’d like to have in those places.
+This forms the basis of your “must-see list.”
+From there, research additional things to do and see in and around that location.

 4. Budgeting time and money

-Next, we look at what is achievable in our timeframe and budget.
+Next, look at what is achievable in your timeframe and budget.
 To determine this we find group tour itineraries online that cover the bulk of our “must-see” list at the kind of comfort level we like to travel, which gives us an indication of the time and money required.
-For instance, when planning our trip to Hawaii we might look at Intrepid Travel and see what a 10 day, “Comfort” style group tour costs per person and what they include in their itinerary, to determine what’s realistic within our timing and budget.
-This is a great travel planning hack that saves a tonne of time!!

 5. To plan or not to plan, that is the question

-The determining factors have been most commonly language, development and safety.
-As monolingual English speakers, we call in help for many non-English speaking destinations.
-We also get help for developing countries, those that present challenging political situations or might offer experiences that cannot be simply booked online or over the phone etc. Examples of places we have enlisted professional travel agents/tour companies to assist us in our international travel planning include Cuba, Galapagos Islands and Myanmar.
+Examples of places where we have enlisted professional travel agents/tour companies to assist us in our international travel planning include Cuba, Galapagos Islands and Myanmar.
 This leads into our next question…

 6. How do you like your travel?